-Activity Indicator/s Partners Time Frame/Possible funding sources 3.1.
-Ensure access to information on IAS, including establishment of regional data and information sharing mechanism and where possible drawing on and further developing existing databases such as GISD Database webpage SACEP to facilitate 1 year after approval Global Invasive Species Database l 3.2.
+Sub-targets Activity Indicator/s Partners Time Frame/Possible 3.1.
+Ensure access to Developing regional No of data entry in SACEP to facilitate funding sources 1 year after information on IAS, database on IAS the database approval including establishment of regional data and information sharing mechanism and where possible drawing on and further developing No of users of the database Biological species database No. of IAS recorded Global Invasive Species Database. existing databases such as GISD 3.2.
 Regional IAS risk assessment including identification of pathways for introduction and spread in the region.
-No surveys; Biodiversity Indices developed National: National maritime authorities.
-Research and tech. groups International: SACEP- SASP; UNESCO- IOC; Start now and have it ready by 2020
+Training on IAS Risk Assessment Identification of regional pathways (hotspots) for IAS Information sharing on success stories of IAS management No of trainings held No of regional risk assessments conducted No of regional pathways (hotspots) No of information exchange conducted / no of tools for information exchange National: National maritime authorities.
+Research and tech. groups International: SACEP-SASP; UNESCO- IOC; IMO; IUCN Start now and have it ready by 2030 3.3.
+Establishm ent of a Regional collaborative mechanism on IAS, such as an Expert Task Force established under SACEP and in collaboration with relevant agencies such as IMO Establish a regional Expert Task Force on IAS Task Force in place Every 2 years